 Education was highly valued in my family.
 My parents also believed in being very careful with money and not spending money you didn’t have unless it was for a mortgage, which should be paid off ASAP; I picked that up from them too.

 My parents are a lot judgier than I am; for example, they were fat-shamers.
 I’m very glad that I didn’t end up with body image issues as a result.
 If anything, their judginess pushed me more in the direction of open-mindedness, because I didn’t like their example.

-Politically, my parents were pretty middle of the road and not actively in politics, although they regularly followed current events.
+Politically, my parents were pretty middle of the road and not actively into politics, although they regularly followed current events.
 They were both atheists, and religion was never something that resonated with me, although I find it interesting from a detached perspective.

 I did my first international trip in high school.
 My first trip as an adult was at 22, and I was hooked.
 Travel has opened my mind, and it’s also taught me a lot.
 I always used Lonely Planet guidebooks, which usually gave a pretty good synopsis of major historical issues, plus I went to a lot of museums and that kind thing.
 It gave me a sense of the world being bigger than just what’s what’s familiar to me, and helped me to appreciate that there are many ways of living that look nothing like my own.

 I’m pro-science, and I believe in the power of the scientific method of inquiry.
 If public health officials are saying one thing and politicians are saying another, I’m going with the public health people every time.
 If scientists say climate change is real and politicians say it’s not, I’m going with the scientists every time.
-Science doesn’t always get it right, but I like that the process is about always .
+Science doesn’t always get it right, but I like that the process is about always asking questions.